abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

-The lines `"module M;"` in translation units #2 and #3 not only declare that those translation units are module implementation units of module `M`, but those lines implicitly also import #1.
+The lines `"module M;"` in translation units #2 and #3 not only declare that those translation units are module implementation units of module `M`, but those lines additionally also *implicitly* import the interface of `M` (TU #1).

 For small modules, this may make some sense.
-But for large modules which export partitions in their primary module unterface (PMUI, TU #1), this causes unwanted dependencies.
+But for large modules that export partitions in their primary module unterface (PMUI, TU #1), this causes unwanted dependencies.